julienschmidt/httprouter/README.md

 	if handler := hs[r.Host]; handler != nil {
 		handler.ServeHTTP(w, r)
 	} else {
-		// Handle host names for wich no handler is registered http.Error(w, "Forbidden", 403) // Or Redirect?
+		// Handle host names for which no handler is registered http.Error(w, "Forbidden", 403) // Or Redirect?
 	}
 }